apollographql/apollo-kotlin/CONTRIBUTING.md

 * If some extensions do not make sense in Java, mark them with `@JvmName("-$methodName")` to hide them from Java
 * Parameters using milliseconds should have the "Millis" suffix.
 * Else use [kotlin.time.Duration]
+* `ExperimentalContracts` is ok to use.
+Since kotlin-stdlib does it, we can too.
+See https://github.com/Kotlin/KEEP/blob/master/proposals/kotlin-contracts.md#compatibility-notice

 ## Workflow